 Address Mazais Balasta dambis 8.

-4) Have a meal at trendy Fabrika restaurant
+4) Have a meal at trendy Hercogs restaurant

-The Fabrika (factory) restaurant that you are seeing now until the 20th century was, in fact, a factory producing plaster.
-“Fabrika” is located in one of the parts of the former factory.
-Keeping up with the level of an upmarket restaurant, it offers an exquisite menu, with its main focus on sea food that is also priced accordingly.
-If you are going out for a dinner, make sure to reserve a table in advance, especially during summer when a floating terrace is also open for public.
+The Hercogs restaurant that you are seeing now until the 20th century was, in fact, a factory producing plaster.
+“Hercogs” is located in one of the parts of the former factory.
+Keeping up with the level of an upmarket restaurant, it offers an exquisite menu, with its main focus on seafood that is also priced accordingly.
+If you are going out for dinner, make sure to reserve a table in advance, especially during summer when a floating terrace is also open for public.

 5) Check what Ķīpsala International Exhibition centre has to offer